bressler95tops/bookdebug/Open-Science-101/Module_2/Lesson_3/readme.md

 Just like driving on a road, if everyone follows agreed upon rules, everything goes much smoother.
 The rules don’t need to be exactly the same for every region, but share common practices based on insights about safety and efficiency.

 For example, maybe you drive on the left side of the road or the right side.
 Either is fine, those sort of details are for different communities to decide on.
 However, there are overarching guidelines shared by communities across the globe, such as the rule to drive on the road not the sidewalk, use a turn signal when appropriate, adhere to lights at intersections that direct traffic, and follow speed limits.
 Some communities may implement stricter rules than others, or practice them differently, but these guidelines help everyone move around safely through a common understanding of how to drive on roads.
 For scientific data, these guidelines are called the Findable, Accessible, Interoperable, Reusable or “FAIR” principles.
 They do to data what their title suggests.
-That is, these principles make it possible for others (and yourself) to find, get , understand, and use data correctly.
+That is, these principles make it possible for others (and yourself) to find, get, understand, and use data correctly.

 **Findable**: